AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="Actor" ></a>
 ##9.2 Actor
 The Actor object will be defined by the LMS.
-The Actor object for all statements with cmi5 defined verbs MUST be of type "Agent" and MUST contain an account object.
+The Actor object for all statements with cmi5 defined verbs MUST be of objectType "Agent" and MUST contain an "account" object.

 An Example of usage in a statement: